CurrentProject object (Access)

 The collections in the preceding table contain all of the respective objects in the database regardless if they are opened or closed.

 For example, an AccessObject object representing a form is a member of the AllForms collection, which is a collection of AccessObject objects within the current database.
 Within the AllForms collection, individual members of the collection are indexed beginning with zero.
-You can refer to an individual AccessObject object in the AllForms collection either by referring to the form by name, or by referring to its index within the collection.
+Refer to an individual AccessObject object in the AllForms collection either by referring to the form by name, or by referring to its index within the collection.
 If you want to refer to a specific object in the AllForms collection, it's better to refer to it by name because an item's collection index may change.
 If the object name includes a space, the name must be surrounded by brackets ([ ]).

 |AllForms![form name]||AllForms![Order Form]|